samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Winds of Pandemonium

 The winds of [Pandemonium](/sources/dnd/dmg-2024/cosmology#Pandemonium) are common in Pandemonium and regions where its influence is felt, including parts of the Underdark.
 A creature makes a DC 10 Wisdom saving throw after each hour spent among the howling winds.
 On a failed save, the creature gains 1 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level.
-The winds can’t increase a creature’s [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level above 3.
-Finishing a Long Rest doesn’t reduce a creature’s Exhaustion level unless the creature can somehow escape the winds.
+The winds can't increase a creature's [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level above 3.
+Finishing a Long Rest doesn't reduce a creature's Exhaustion level unless the creature can somehow escape the winds.

 ---